Ji-Hwan Bae Player Props: Pirates vs. Dodgers

 Ji-Hwan Bae At The Plate

-- Bae is hitting .206 with two doubles, two home runs and five walks.
+- Bae is batting .224 with two doubles, two home runs and five walks.

-- He has gone deep in two of 21 games played this season, and in 2.9% of his plate appearances.
+- In 22 games played this season, he has homered in two of them.

-- Bae has picked up an RBI in four games this year (19.0%), with two or more RBI in three of those contests (14.3%).
+- Bae has picked up an RBI in 18.2% of his games this season, with two or more RBI in 13.6% of his games.
+He has also plated three or more runs in one contest.

-- In 33.3% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (14.3%).
+- In eight of 22 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.